GSA/digitalgov.gov/content/events/2020/06/2020-06-18-uswds-monthly-call-design-modernization-importance.md

 {{< img-right src="uswds-logo" >}}

-This month, Dan Williams, USWDS product lead, and 18F teammates talked about how the design system helps teams build better sites faster.
-They discussed why, even when using a design system like USWDS, teams still need a designer.
+Dan Williams, U.S. Web Design System (USWDS) product lead, and 18F teammates discussed how the design system helps design teams solve problems and encourage team collaboration.
+Most importantly, they addressed why, even when using a design system like USWDS, teams still need a designer.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.